Background

 Yet, our transportation network is constantly aging, and lost productivity from congestion is constantly growing, making investments and innovation an imperative process to ensure safe mobility.

-According to the American Society of Civil Engineers, failure to properly invest in our infrastructure could cost the U.S. $1 trillion in business sales and 3.5 million jobs every year.
+According to the American Society of Civil Engineers, failure to properly invest in our infrastructure could cost the U.S. over $1 trillion in business sales and 3.5 million jobs every year.
 With roads, bridges, and other important infrastructure barely receiving passing grades across the U.S., we must reverse these trends to impose new innovative solutions, which maximize both economic returns and infrastructure safety for our roads, bridges, utilities, airlines, and railroads.

 By encouraging innovative solutions, we can build a lasting transportation network.